Consignment: Sell merchandise belonging to others for a share of sales proceeds.

 Custom Messages on 3" Receipts

-Note: Any string of 50 characters or less entered into the Email and Website fields in Program Setup (General tab) will appear on 3" sales receipts.
-You could enter messages, like 'All Sales Final', for example.
+Note: Any string of 50 characters or less entered in the Email and Website fields in Program Setup (General tab) will appear on 3" sales receipts.
+Messages, like 'All Sales Final' or 'Thanks for shopping with us!'.

 Full or Partial Refunds for House-Account Items

-Full Refund (Item is returned and the purchase price plus tax (if any) is refunded) -
+Full Refund (purchase price plus tax refunded) -

 The total purchase price is refunded.
-The item is returned to Inventory and the shop and client's balances are adjusted.
+The item is returned to Inventory and the shop and consignor balances are adjusted.

 Partial Refund (Buyer will keep the item and receive a partial refund) -

 A discount transaction (partial refund) will reduce store revenue but will not change inventory.

 A record must exist in the program for the person receiving a refund of store credit.
 The Diamond and Virtual editions of the program can record buyer information.
 Intro and Deluxe editions cannot.
 (See instructions below for Intro and Deluxe editions.)